 In 747s and some other planes the narrowing of the planes means the seats are only two wide on the sides so you get a mass of space next to the window for books, shoes etc making this the ideal space for a long flight.

 Then you must always make sure you are the very last passenger on board.
-Wait until the third or fourth final call…or when they actually call you name.
-Then board – this gives everyone else the shits, of course since half the plane has been boarded, waiting, for at least 30 minutes.
-Never mind – everyone else will already be seated so you can see if there are any empty or part empty rows.
+Wait until the third or fourth final call or when they actually call you name.
+Then board – this gives everyone else the shits, of course since the first passengers have been boarded and waiting, for at least 30 minutes.
+Everyone else will already be seated so you can see if there are any empty or part empty rows.
 Don’t worry about your allocated seat just head straight for the vacant spaces.
 If there aren’t empty seats naturally you take your pre-allocated seat.

 I, on the other hand, do not sleep as well as normal.
 But there is consolation in that there are fewer complaints from the traveller in the next seat about having nearly drowned en route.
 This occurs, normally, as a result my standard travel sleeping technique, which involves looking like the local village idiot with my mouth wide open and drooling in a stream over the adjacent passenger

-The drool as you travel technique is less problematic when traveling with Kaylee, as I can drool on her rather than a complete stranger.
+The drool as you travel technique is less problematic when travelling with Kaylee, as I can drool on her rather than a complete stranger.
 This leads to less embarrassment all around.

 The plane sweeps over the Bosphorus with a view south over the Sea of Marmara and north to the Black Sea.
 If one can ever say that a view from a plane is a taste of history, this is it.
-Constantinople is truly a cross roads which has led us to the current morass in Syria, Iraq, Iran and throughout Europe.
+Constantinople is truly part of the cross roads of history; a history which has led us to the current morass in Syria, Iraq, Iran and throughout Europe.
 In one glance you can see, metaphorically, where two great empires, two continents and two religions collided.

 The subsequent defeat and break of of the Ottoman Empire then led (in its most simplistic form) onto the creation/independence of Syria, Iraq, Lebanon, Iran and the establishment of the borders of Turkey and Greece and from there to the present morass in the middle east.